Dental Vacation: Ultimate Checklist and Top Questions to Prepare

 Planning for your dental overseas treatment takes a lot of time and effort so a facilitator can become your supporter along your journey who helps you solve your difficulties.
 Below are some common questions you may want to ask the clinic or dental travel facilitator to come up with a thorough dental vacation plan.

 Possible questions for your hospital or dental travel facilitator:

 - Where will the procedure take place, at the hospital or the doctor’s clinic?

-- How many trips to your country will be required?
+- How many trips to your country will it take?

-- Am I covered by your insurance or warranty policy if anything was to go wrong?
+- Am I covered by your insurance or warranty policy if anything is about to go wrong?